February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 OutcomeStrong, trust-based relationshipsSuperficial, transactional interactions

-FeelingNatural, comfortable, two-sidedAwkward, one-sided, or manipulative
+FeelingNatural, comfortable, and two-sidedAwkward, one-sided, or manipulative

-Seeing it side-by-side makes it obvious: rapport isn’t a shortcut or a trick.
-It’s a real, human approach to professional relationships.
+Seeing it side-by-side makes it obvious: rapport isn't a shortcut or a trick.
+It's about a real, human approach to professional relationships.

-“Rapport is the essential lubricant for all human interaction.
-It doesn’t just make work more pleasant; it makes work work.”
+Rapport is the essential lubricant for all human interaction.
+It doesn’t just make work more pleasant; it makes work work.
+It turns a group of individuals into a cohesive, high-performing team.

 The Human Science of Connection